Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section 2, we study the band structure of the photonic crystals and relate the eigenvalues of the underlying differential operator with the eigenvalues of the corresponding transfer matrix.
 The concepts of spectral reciprocity and point gaps will be illustrated through detailed discussions.
-In Section 3, we investigate the edge modes in semi-infinite photonic crystals when dispersion curves of the corresponding infinite periodic structures attain point gaps.
-It is shown that the winding number of each dispersion curve is equivalent to a new topological invariant defined via the eigenvalues of the underlying transfer matrix.
-Furthermore, we prove that the eigenfrequencies for the edge modes can be characterized by the winding number of the dispersion curves and the new topological invariant.
+In Section 3, we investigate the skin modes in semi-infinite photonic crystals when dispersion curves of the corresponding infinite periodic structures attain point gaps.
+It is shown that, for regular simple point-gap components, the winding number of the corresponding dispersion loop is equivalent to the new topological invariant defined via the eigenvalues of the underlying transfer matrix.
+Furthermore, we prove that the eigenfrequencies for the skin modes can be characterized by the winding number of the dispersion curves and the new topological invariant.